CDAT/cdms/docs/source/manual/cdms_2.rst

 .. csv-table::  Variable Methods
    :header:  "Type", "Method", "Definition"
-   :widths:  30, 30, 80
+   :widths:  30, 30, 180

-    "Variable", "``tvar = var[ i:j, m:n]``","Read a slice of data from the file or dataset, resulting in a transient variable.
+    "Variable", "``tvar = var[ i:j, m:n]``", "Read a slice of data from the file or dataset, resulting in a transient variable.
 Singleton dimensions are 'squeezed' out.
 Data is returned in the physical ordering defined in the dataset.
 The forms of the slice operator are listed in Table 2.36"
     "None", "``var[ i:j, m:n] = array``", "Write a slice of data to the external dataset.
 The forms of the slice operator are listed in Table 2.21 on page 32.
 (Variables in CdmsFiles only)"
     "Variable", "``tvar = var(selector)``", "Calling a variable as a function reads the region of data defined by the selector.
 The result is a transient variable, unless raw=1 keyword is specified.
-See "Selectors"."
+See 'Selectors'."
     "None", "``assignValue(Array ar)``", "Write the entire data array.
 Equivalent to ``var[:] = ar``.
 (Variables in CdmsFiles only)."
     "Variable", "``astype(typecode)``", "Cast the variable to a new datatype.
 Typecodes are as for MV, MV2, and Numpy modules."
     "Variable", "``clone(copyData=1)``", "Return a copy of a transient variable."
     ,,"If copyData is 1 (the default) the variable data is copied as well.
 If copyData is 0, the result transient variable shares the original transient variables data array."
-    ,,"Transient Variable :: Return a lat/level vertical cross-section" ,,"crossSectionRegrid(n regridded to a new set ewLevel, newLatitude, me of latitudes newLatitude thod="log", missing=None and levels newLevel.
-The , order=None) variable should be a function of latitude, level, and (optionally) time."
+    "Transient Variable", "``crossSectionRegrid(newLevel, newLatitude, method='log', missing=None, order=None)``", "Return a lat/level vertical cross-section regridded to a new set of latitudes newLatitude and levels newLevel.
+The variable should be a function of latitude, level, and (optionally) time."
-    ,,"``newLevel`` is an axis of the result pressure levels."
+    ,,"* ``newLevel`` is an axis of the result pressure levels."
-    ,,"``newLatitude`` is an axis of the result latitudes."
+    ,,"* ``newLatitude`` is an axis of the result latitudes."
-    ,,"``method`` is optional, either "log" to interpolate in the log of pressure (default), or "linear" for linear interpolation."
+    ,,"* ``method`` is optional, either 'log' to interpolate in the log of pressure (default), or 'linear' for linear interpolation."
-    ,,"``missing`` is a missing data value.
-The default is ``var.getMissing()``" ,,"``order`` is an order string such as "tzy" or "zy".
+    ,,"* ``missing`` is a missing data value.
+The default is ``var.getMissing()``" ,,"* ``order`` is an order string such as 'tzy' or 'zy'.
 The default is ``var.getOrder()``."
     ,,"*See also:* ``regrid``, ``pressureRegrid``."
-    ,,""
     "Axis", "``getAxis(n)``", "Get the n-th axis."
     ,,"``n`` is an integer."
     "List", "``getAxisIds()``", "Get a list of axis identifiers."